RasPhilCo/leif/README.md

 * [CLI Commands](#commands)
 <!-- tocstop -->
 # About
-Leif was born out of needs arising from managing the [oclif](https://github.com/oclif) CLI project (Leif itself is an oclif CLI).
+Leif was born out of needs arising from managing the [oclif](https://github.com/oclif) CLI project (stylized "leif", itself an oclif CLI).

 The oclif GitHub organization contains roughly 50 repositories.
 On occasion, we need to perform the same small task in every repo, such as updating the open-source license file.
-Secondly, as a NodeJS project, a lot of the oclif repos have very similiar state (think: dependencies, package.json properties, testing configs, etc) which, over time, would drift slightly from one-another.
+Secondly, as a NodeJS project, a lot of the oclif repos have very similiar state (think: dependencies, package.json properties, testing configs, etc) which, over time, drift slightly from one-another.
 This is natural entropy with many developers working in the project, so also occasionally we need to bring them all back into line.

 Leif performs these time consuming tasks for us.
 We define state changes to our repos in a `leif.yml` file, run the `leif` CLI and _assert_ them on every repo in the org within minutes.
-Coupled with a cron executor, like CicleCI, Leif runs on a regular candence and ensures our repos do not drift from the desired defined state.
+Coupled with a cron executor, like CicleCI, leif runs on a regular candence and ensures our repos do not drift from the desired defined state.
 Maintenance bliss!

-For you to run Leif, you need the `leif` CLI (this repo), a `leif.yml` file and a GitHub API token with read/write access to your repos.
+For you to run leif, you need the `leif` CLI (this repo), a `leif.yml` file and a GitHub API token with read/write access to your repos.
 The `leif.yml` file (see the [example](#example-leif.yml) below) is where you list GitHub repos names and define assertions.
 An assertion is explicit state about a repo.
 "State", as used here, means directories, files and GitHub repo properties.
 When run, the `leif` CLI will read the `leif.yml` file and check that each listed repo has the defined state.
-If not, Leif creates a PR to the repo with the applicable changes or sets the GitHub repo property via the GitHub API.
+If not, leif creates a PR to the repo with the applicable changes or sets the GitHub repo property via the GitHub API.

 _Leif asserts explicit state on repos_.

 # Definitions
-**Assertion** - A user defined state on a repo.
-Users define assertions using of the many [Assertion types](#assertion-types).
-If the repo's state differs from the assertion, leif commits the changes; an Assertion becomes a single commit.
+**assertion** - A user defined state of a repo.
+Users define assertions using of the many [Assertion types](#assertions).
+If the repo's state differs from the assertion, leif commits the changes; an assertion becomes a single commit.

-**Sequence** - A logical grouping of one or more assertions.
-Leif allows us to chain many assertions into a sequenece and run them all syncronously.
-Leif.yml can have one or many sequences.
-A Sequence becomes a PR.
+**sequence** - A logical grouping of one or more assertions.
+Leif allows us to chain many assertions into a sequenece and run them all syncronously. `leif.yml` can have one or many sequences.
+A sequence becomes a GitHub PR.

-**Workflow** - A workflow marries repos with sequences, it is where users define which sequences run on which repos.
-Leif.yml can have one or many workflows.
+**workflow** - A workflow marries repos with sequences.
+With workflows, users define which sequences run on which repos. `leif.yml` can have one or many workflows.

-**Repo groups** - A logical grouping of repos in the same GitHub org, ex: core repos, documentation repos, forked repos, etc.
+**repo groups** - A logical grouping of repos in the same GitHub org, ex: core repos, documentation repos, forked repos, etc.

 # Example leif.yml
 ```yaml